viswanathrba/Python/README.md

 Four whitespaces are used for indentation

 ##### Comments
-use the hash(#) symbol at the beginning of each line Or use triple quotes, either ''' or """
+use the hash(#) symbol at the beginning of each line.
+Or use triple quotes, either ''' or """.

 Assigning value to variables